tejasholla/personal-drive/Readme.md

 - Breadcrumb view

 ### Development:
-This is made in Laravel 11 and react.
-Project uses inertia.js to tie together react components with the laravel backend.
+Project has been developed in Laravel 11 and react.
+We use inertia.js to tie together react components with the laravel backend.
+PHP code follows psr-12 standard

 ### Known Issues: